 - We are in close contact with our worldwide membership, over 5,000, to convey current Holocaust-related issues.

 - We liaise between the U.S. and international hidden child/child survivor groups.

 - We provide cultural and social programs for our New York metropolitan area membership.

-- We honor our rescuers, the Righteous Among the Nations on International Rescuers' Day.
+- We honor our rescuers, the Righteous Among the Nations.

-- We publish The Hidden Child, an international newsletter, sent to members, Holocaust centers and college and university libraries.
+- We publish The Hidden Child, a compilation of articles by Hidden Children and Holocaust scholars.
+This publication is sent to members, Holocaust centers, and college and university libraries around the world.

 - We advocate for all members, including 2nd and 3rd Generations, who are in need of financial, psychological or social assistance.